SysKitTeam/docs-point/releases/cloud/point-2025-03-18-release-note.md

 ## Improvements & Bug Fixes

-* **The Power Platform** People Picker supports SharePoint lists.
-  * When assigning owners in Power Platform Flows, you can search for and select SharePoint lists used in your connections.

-* **The People Picker now resets** after a user is selected.
-  * After picking a user, the input field clears automatically, making it easier to search for and select multiple users.

-* **Review Reminders** are now sent automatically to users for any pending reviews, with the option for admins to manually send a reminders when needed.

-* **Improved the logic** used to assign tasks when requesting a review based on policy settings.

 * **Improved the site sync** for larger SharePoint sites to prevent sync failures due to timeouts.

 * **Fixed a bug** that caused deleted users to appear in the Inactive Licenses report.